 I am an Assistant Professor in Computer Science and Software/Computer/Electrical Engineering at Université Laval (Québec City, Canada).
-I am also affiliated with Mila — Quebec Artificial Intelligence Institute (Montreal, Canada).
+I am also affiliated with Mila — Quebec Artificial Intelligence Institute (Montreal, Canada) through a Canada CIFAR AI Chair.
 Prior to that I was a postdoctoral researcher with Prof. Joelle Pineau at McGill University (Montreal, Canada).

 I completed a PhD in Electrical Engineering (2011-2018) in the Computer Vision and Systems Laboratory at Université Laval, where I was supervised by Prof. Christian Gagné and co-supervised by Prof. Joelle Pineau (McGill University).
 I also collaborated with Odalric-Ambrym Maillard (INRIA Lille – Nord Europe).
 Before that I obtained a MSc in Electrical Engineering (2009-2011) and a BSc in Computer Engineering (2004-2009) from Université Laval.